The Lost Sons

-The Lost Sons is a 2021 American-British documentary film, directed by Ursula Macfarlane.
-It follows Paul Fronczak, a man who discovers he had been abandoned as a child and mistakenly returned to another family whose young son was missing.
-Upon finding out he is not biologically related to his parents, Fronczak sets out to discover his true identity, and the whereabouts of the real Paul Joseph Fronczak.
+The Lost Sons is a 2021 American-British documentary film, directed by Ursula Macfarlane and premiered at South by Southwest on March 16.
+It follows Paul Fronczak, a man who discovers he had been abandoned as a child and mistakenly returned to another family whose young son was missing, then learns the identity his biological mother gave him and the whereabouts of the "real" Paul Fronczak.

-The film had its world premiere at South by Southwest on March 16, 2021.

 Synopsis

 The film follows, and is largely narrated by, a man who was raised as "Paul Fronczak" by a Chicago couple whom he was led to believe were his biological parents.
-Born in 1964, "Paul" stumbled across newspaper clippings at his family home when he was 10 years old.
+Born in 1964, he stumbled across newspaper clippings at his family home when he was 10 years old.
 The news reports featured his parents grieving over a kidnapped baby son, then celebrating when he was recovered two years later, apparently abandoned by the kidnapper.
 In the 2010s, now in his 50s, Paul began an extensive investigation involving DNA tests, private investigators, and tapping into his media contacts for publicity, to determine what really happened.
 After many twists and turns, he discovers that he was not the kidnapped child, that his real name is Jack Rosenthal (from Atlantic City, New Jersey), that he has a still missing twin sister named Jill, and that the real Paul Fronczak is still alive and known by an adoptive name.

 Production

-In January 2021, it was announced Ursula Macfarlane would direct the film, with CNN Films and Raw set to produce.
+Ursula Macfarlane directed the film which CNN Films and Raw TV produced.